HomeSite Map

 This final refrain is actually extended by one measure to a total of nine in order to include a satisfying conclusion to the song.
 You guessed it, the six-note melody line that ends each verse becomes the identifying trademark of the song, this time played by George note-for-note on his 12-string.
 With one final countrified guitar strum, the roller-coaster ride is complete.
 One only wants to get back in line to ride again!

 Paul is in top form throughout this song, with his animated vocal delivery and acoustic guitar versatility.
 George was also up for the task with his characteristic 12-string bass accents and rhythm work, not to mention his well-crafted solo.
-John’s rhythm guitar is low in the mix and acts as a backwash to the proceedings while Ringo, ever the Country music fan, knew all too instinctively how to add a convincing bluegrass feel to the song with brushed snare and maracas.
+John’s rhythm guitar is low in the mix and acts as a backwash to the proceedings while Ringo, ever the Country and Western fan, knew all too instinctively how to add a convincing bluegrass feel to the song with brushed snare and maracas.

 Upon examination, Paul must have worked painstakingly to put together rhymes that fit strategically within the framework of each verse.
 First of all, looking at the first verse, he rhymed the first beat of the second and fourth measure (“face” with “place”) while rhyming the first beat of the third, fifth and ninth measure (“forget,” “met” and “met”…OK, I guess that wasn’t all that clever).